wright-development/Expected.Request/index.md

 var request = new Request();
 ```

 Once you have created a request, let the chaining begin!
-Currently the there are the four basic requests **Get, Post, Put, and Delete**.
+Currently the project supports the four basic requests **Get, Post, Put, and Delete**.
 Let's try a Post, and we expect to get a status code of ok.

 ``` csharp
 //assuming we have an api setup